Atlas-OS/Atlas/README.md

 Atlas is a modified version of Windows 10 which removes all the negative drawbacks of Windows, which adversely affect gaming performance.
 We are a transparent and open source project striving for equal rights for players whether you are running a low-end, or a gaming PC.

-While keeping our main focus on performance, we are also a great option to reduce system latency, network latency, input lag, and keep your system private.
+We are also a great option to reduce system latency, network latency, input lag, and keep your system private while keeping our main focus on performance.

 ## Table of contents